-If you want to skate, but don’t like the idea of hitting people on skates, you could go down the officiating path and learn how to become a roller derby referee.
-Come along to our New Skater sessions as usual, and then we’ll put you in touch with our Officiating Crew, who will be more than happy to welcome you.
+If you want to skate, but don’t like the idea of hitting people on skates, we can teach you to be a roller derby referee.
+Come along to our new skater sessions as usual, and then we’ll put you in touch with our Officiating Crew, who will be more than happy to welcome you.

 In a word, yes!
 Roller derby is a great way to get in shape and most of our skaters started off in exactly the same way.
 Everyone has to start somewhere – all we need from you is a little determination.

 Where do you have your sessions?

 Our new skater training sessions currently take place at Barlow RC High School, Parrs Wood Road, Manchester, M20 6BX.

 Wear something that you can move comfortably in.
 You will probably get quite sweaty and will need room for leg movement – so leave the jeans and jumpers at home.
 Most skaters tend to wear shorts or leggings with vests or t-shirts.

 As a skater starting out it can feel quite overwhelming having to learn skate skills and the rules of the game.
 Our fantastic crew of referees and non-skating officials will be on hand to teach you the rules of roller derby when you start training.
 Rookies often find it helpful to come along to our scrimmages and be an NSO (Non-skating Official) in order to learn more about how roller derby works.

 You can find The Rules of Flat Track Roller Derby here on the Women’s Flat Track Roller Derby Association (WFTDA) website: https://wftda.com/rules/20141201